Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 (16) I rejoice that I have complete confidence in you.”

-Now I highlighted certain parts of this passage so that those who are protecting their “Christians do not need to repent of sin” theology, cannot escape the plain truth of this letter.
+Now I highlighted certain parts of this passage so that those who are protecting their theology that “Christians do not need to repent of sin”, cannot escape the plain truth of this letter.

 The points are: